Class AstronomicalCalendar

 getTimeOffset

 A utility method that returns a date offset by the offset time passed in as a parameter.
-This method casts the offset as alongand callsgetTimeOffset(Date, long).- Parameters:
+This method casts the offset as alongand callsgetTimeOffset(Instant, long).- Parameters:

 time- the start timeoffset- the offset in milliseconds to add to the time- Returns: